qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Assertion should not be used for validating external data.
 Validating external data should use proper error handling.
 Assertion should check internal invariants.
 - Confusing default value with missing value.
 For example, if the balence field is primitive integer, 0 can represent both "balance value not initialized" or "balance is really 0".
 - When using profiler: the profiler may by default only include CPU time which excludes waiting time.
 If your app spends 90% time waiting (e.g. wait on database), the flamegraph may not include that 90% which is misleading.
 - When getting files in a folder, the order is not deterministic (may depend on inode order).
-It may behave differently on different machines even with exactly same files.
+It may behave differently on different machines even with same files.
 It's recommended to sort by filename then process.
-Note that `ls` by default sorts results.
+  - Note that `ls` by default sorts results.
 Use `ls -f` to see raw file order.
 - The order in hash map is also non-deterministic (unless using linked hash map).
 - Transitive dependency conflict.
 Indirectly use different versions of the same package (diamond dependency issue).
   - In Java, maven will only pick one version.
-May result in errors like `NoSuchMethodError` at runtime.
+If there is incompatibility, may result in errors like `NoSuchMethodError` at runtime.
-    - Shading can make two versions of the same package co-exist.
+    - Shading can make two versions of the same package co-exist by renaming.
   - In JS, node.js allows two versions of same package to co-exist.
 Their `let`, `const` global variables and classes will separately co-exist (but other global variables are shared).
     - If two versions of React are used together, it may give "invalid hook call" error.
-If two versions of a React component library use together, it may have context-related issues.
+    - If two versions of a React component library use together, it may have context-related issues.
   - Python doesn't allow two versions os same package to co-exist.
+(Sometimes this creates "dependency hell".)
   - In C/C++ it may give "duplicate symbol" error during linking.
   - Rust allows two different major versions of same crate to co-exist.
 It de-duplicates according to semantic versioning ([See also](https://doc.rust-lang.org/cargo/reference/semver.html), [See also](https://effective-rust.com/dep-graph.html)).
 Their global variables also separately co-exist.
 [Having two major versions of Tokio causes problem](https://rust-lang.github.io/wg-async/vision/submitted_stories/status_quo/alan_creates_a_hanging_alarm.html#addendum-multiple-tokio-major-versions).
 - IO buffering.
   - If you don't flush, it may delay actual write.
     - A CLI program that don't flush stdout works fine when directly running in terminal, but it delays output when used with pipe `|`.
-  - If program is force-killed (e.g. `kill -9`) some of its last log may not be written to log file.
-But the most important log is often the last log.
+  - If program is force-killed (e.g. `kill -9`) some of its last log may not be written to log file because it's buffered.

 ### Linux and bash